ReniMagbagbeola/ReniMagbagbeola.github.io/_posts/edu/2016-11-01-Cyclochops.md

 <img src="/assets/img/posts/HelpingHand/15871013_10157955922495517_2042112932_n.jpg" alt="">
 <img src="/assets/img/posts/HelpingHand/motordriver1.jpg" alt="">

 A rudimentary wheeled platform was made for the robotic arm and controlled via the same four force sensors.
-The assignment between control of the robotic arm motors or the motors on the wheeled platform was controlled via a switch.
+The assignment between control of the robotic arm motors and the motors on the wheeled platform was controlled via a switch.